gicentre/litvis/documents/tutorials/geoTutorials/openstreetmap.md

 Now that we have our three topoJSON files (buildings.json, parks.json and rivers.json), we can create a simple Vega-Lite specification to show them, with one set of features per layer.
 As it is common to use such mapping data as a background over which is displayed other data, we will use a subdued colour scheme to show the three sets of features.
 Note also that because the rivers are linear not areal features, we use a wide stroke width to show the Seine at approximately its correct scaled width.

-Make sure you have the three topojson files in a `data` folder located in the same place as your litvis document.
+Make sure you have the three topoJSON files in a `data` folder located in the same place as your litvis document.

 _For this version of the tutorial we define a path to online versions of the data files, but you may wish to edit the path to point to your local files._